keefo/NeewerLite/README.md

 - [ ] Test more Neewer LED lights
 - [ ] Add support for other Neewer LED lights
+- [ ] Advanced scene mangement

+# How to add support to a new light?

+All you need to do is to use a bluetooth app to find the name of your light.
+Then add the name into **isValidPeripheralName** function in Model/NeewerLight.swift file.

 # License